The best wireless headsets for Xbox Series X you can get today.

 You Need to Know

 - Most dedicated wireless headsets work for either Xbox One (and Series X and Series S consoles) or PlayStation but not both.
-For some reason, probably internal corporate politics, manufacturers can’t make one model for all consoles.
+For some reason, probably internal corporate politics, manufacturers can’t make one model for all the other consoles or other devices.

 - Virtual surround sound on Xbox works with all headsets.
-Even if your headset doesn’t have a built-in surround sound, you can get Windows Sonic or Dolby Atmos as an option.
+Even if your Xbox One headset doesn’t have a built-in surround audio, you can get Sonic or Atmos as an option.

-- You don’t need surround sound for a good soundstage.
+- You don’t need surround audio for a good soundstage.
 Contrary to what companies want you to believe, the positional accuracy and audio immersion aren’t much better with virtual 5.1 software.

 1. Astro A50 Wireless Gen. 4

-The Astro A50 Gen. 4 is the best wireless Xbox Series X headset (for most people).
+The Astro A50 Gen. 4 is the best Xbox headsets (for most people).

 - Great sound